-- 1. Discriminatory intent (Benachteiligungsabsicht): - This provision applies if the debtor acted with the intent to discriminate creditors and the other party either knew of this intent (in this case all transactions within the last 10 years prior to the initiation of insolvency proceedings are impeachable) or should have been aware of it (then all transactions up to two years preceding the initiation of insolvency proceedings are covered). - Squandering of assets (Vermögensverschleuderung): A transaction is contestable if it is seen as squandering the company's assets.
+- 1. Discriminatory intent (Benachteiligungsabsicht): - This provision applies if the debtor acted with the intent to discriminate against creditors and the other party either knew of this intent (in this case all transactions within the last 10 years prior to the initiation of insolvency proceedings are impeachable) or should have been aware of it (then all transactions up to two years preceding the initiation of insolvency proceedings are covered). - Squandering of assets (Vermögensverschleuderung): A transaction is contestable if it is seen as squandering the company's assets.
 The other party must have known or should have been aware of this (transactions up to one year preceding the initiation of insolvency proceedings). - 3.
 Dispositions free of charge (Unentgeltliche Verfügungen): Transactions that were made free of charge and which were entered into within the two years prior to the opening of the insolvency proceedings are contestable. - 4.
-Preferential treatment of creditors (Begünstigung): This provision applies where a transaction discriminates one creditor vis-à-vis the others or is intended to prefer one creditor vis-à-vis the others after the debtor is materially insolvent or after the application for the opening of insolvency proceedings has been submitted or 60 days prior to either such event. - 5.
+Preferential treatment of creditors (Begünstigung): This provision applies where a transaction discriminates against one creditor vis-à-vis the others or is intended to prefer one creditor vis-à-vis the others after the debtor is materially insolvent or after the application for the opening of insolvency proceedings has been submitted or 60 days prior to either such event. - 5.
 Knowledge of illiquidity (Kenntnis der Zahlungsunfähigkeit): A legal act based on the knowledge of illiquidity of the debtor might be contested after illiquidity has occurred, where the contracting third party knew or negligently was not aware of the debtor's illiquidity.

 All provisions outlined above secure the debtor's assets prior to the opening of the proceedings.
-After opening of the insolvency proceedings and appointment of an insolvency administrator, the debtor is solely represented by the insolvency administrator.
-This does not apply where insolvency proceedings were opened as restructuring proceedings by self-administration of the debtor (Sanierungsverfahren mit Eigenverwaltung), which, under certain circumstances is subject to the consent of the insolvency administrator, the court or the creditor's committee.
+After the opening of insolvency proceedings and appointment of an insolvency administrator, the debtor is solely represented by the insolvency administrator.
+This does not apply where insolvency proceedings were opened as restructuring proceedings by self-administration of the debtor (Sanierungsverfahren mit Eigenverwaltung), which under certain circumstances is subject to the consent of the insolvency administrator, the court or the creditor's committee.
 Otherwise, any transaction or disposition of a debtor's property can only be undertaken by the insolvency administrator (and under certain circumstances requires the consent of the court or the creditor's committee) after the opening of insolvency proceedings.

 Estate claims (Masseforderungen) are generally preferred claims when the general estate (not the preferred estate) is distributed.
 Such estate claims comprise, e.g., claims for the general continuing of the business, including claims of employees, after opening of the insolvency proceedings.
-8.3 Are there any entities that are excluded from bankruptcy proceedings and, if so, what is the applicable legislation?